amphitheatre-app/cli/README.md

 ## Installation

+### Pre-build binaries

-Binaries for Windows, Linux and macOS are available [from Github](https://github.com/amphitheatre-app/cli/releases/latest).
+Binaries for Windows, Linux and macOS are available from [Github release page](https://github.com/amphitheatre-app/cli/releases/latest).

-Compiling from this repository also works similarly:
+### From source

+To build Amphitheatre CLI from source, you will need to have Git, Rust and Cargo installed.

+From a terminal, you can now run the following commands:

 ```
 git clone https://github.com/amphitheatre-app/cli.git